-Also, make extra copies of everything for your group's files (they should stay with your herald, if your group has one, or your Seneschal) and your supporting group's Herald's files.
+Keep copies of all paperwork or media - they should stay with your own herald, if your group has one, or your Seneschal/Village Leader, and your supporting group's Herald's files.
 No payment is required.
-If possible, get an experienced herald to look over the forms before you send them to ensure that everything has been filled in correctly.

 Once submitted, the name will be considered by the Lochac heralds.
 If it looks 'registrable' it will be forwarded to the SCA College of Arms.
 At either level, if a problem is found, the name may be returned to the group for further work, usually with suggestions as to how to resolve the problem.
 Once the College of Arms is satisfied with the name, it will be registered to your group and the group will be advised.
 You can track your name's progress through the process.
 Instructions can be found on the same page as the submission forms.